antipin/co2-monitor/README.md

 How does it look like?
 ----------------------

-This project is working with this device:
+This project works with this device:

 ![Device](/docs/images/device.png?raw=true)